clamb270/iaas-assets/hub-spoke/HubSpoke_HOL.md

 - Access to an OCI tenancy
 - IntelliJ IDEA from JetBrains.
 The community version of this IDE can be downloaded [here](https://www.jetbrains.com/idea/).

-# Install Terraform on your local machine
+# Practice-1: Set up OCI CLI and Terraform CLI

 You will need to install Terraform to use the Terraform CLI to create resources in OCI.